All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is this safe if I have a history of disordered eating?

 Your safety is our highest priority.
-Every FormBlends member receives a comprehensive physician consultation before starting therapy.
-If you have a history of disordered eating — including binge eating disorder, bulimia, anorexia, or other eating-related conditions — your physician will carefully evaluate whether GLP-1 therapy is appropriate for you.
+Every FormBlends member receives a thorough physician consultation before starting therapy.
+If you have a history of disordered eating, including binge eating disorder, bulimia, anorexia, or other eating-related conditions, your physician will carefully evaluate whether GLP-1 therapy is appropriate for you.
 In fact, semaglutide has been studied specifically for binge eating disorder and has shown promising results in reducing binge episodes.
 However, this decision must be made on an individual basis with a qualified physician who understands your full history.
 We will never prescribe a treatment that is not right for your specific situation.

 How much does it cost, and what is included?

-The FormBlends Protocol starts at $297/month, which includes your physician consultation, personalized treatment plan, prescribed GLP-1 medication, nutrition guidance calibrated to your therapy, weekly care team check-ins, and access to our member community.
-Compare that to retail GLP-1 pricing of $1,000-1,500/month without insurance, plus separate costs for nutritionists, therapists, and coaching.
-We also offer a subscribe-and-save option with additional discounts.
+The FormBlends Protocol starts at $297/month, which includes your physician consultation, personalized treatment plan, prescribed GLP-1 medication, nutrition guidance calibrated to your therapy, ongoing physician monitoring, and access to our care team.
+Branded GLP-1 retail pricing is typically $1,000-1,500/month without insurance (based on published list prices, actual costs may vary), plus separate costs for nutritionists, therapists, and coaching.
 Every membership includes a 30-day satisfaction guarantee.

 Start Your Free Assessment